- Coloured pens or pencils

 - Once everyone has decided what they want to do, they should make their bank.

 - Everyone should choose an item to hold the things they’re going to save or collect.
 It’s up to them what they choose.
+People may want to think about making it secure or choosing something like a see-through jar, so they can watch their progress.

 This activity will have been different for everyone – people made their own choices, and they’ll have learned different things too.
 Take some time to ask everyone questions about what they decided to save and why.
 How do people feel about saving?
 Did they enjoy watching their collection grow, or did they get impatient having to wait?
 Saving and collecting will feel different for everyone; by talking about it, people will learn more about their friends and themselves.